kevin1024/vcrpy/README.md

 ```

 Note: Per-cassette overrides take precedence over the global config.

+## Request matching

+Request matching is configurable and allows you to change which requests
+VCR considers identical.
+The default behavior is `['url', method']`
+which means that requests with both the same URL and method (ie POST or
+GET) are considered identical.

+This can be configured by changing the `match_on` setting.

+The following options are available :

+ * method (for example, POST or GET)
+ * url (the full URL, including the protocol)
+ * host (the hostname of the server receiving the request)
+ * path (excluding the hostname)
+ * body (the entire request body)
+ * headers (the headers of the request)

+If these options don't work for you, you can also register your own
+request matcher.
+This is described in the Advanced section of this
+README.

 ## Record Modes
 VCR supports 4 record modes (with the same behavior as Ruby's VCR):